Zippers Comparison: Metal, Plastic, and Nylon

 Metal Zippers

 Despite their advantages, metal zippers have certain limitations.
-They are prone to corrosion, especially in marine or humid environments, which is why they aren’t recommended for outdoor projects.
-They are also significantly heavier than their plastic counterparts, a factor to consider in apparel projects to avoid weighing down light fabrics.
-Their rigidity makes them less flexible and can cause them to “seize up” or operate less smoothly than coil zippers.
-Shortening metal zippers requires specialized tools to remove the teeth.
-Typical applications include jeans, workwear, heavy luggage, leather apparel, footwear, and inner cushions and upholstery.
+They are prone to corrosion, especially in marine or humid environments.
+They are also significantly heavier than their plastic counterparts—a factor to consider in apparel projects to avoid weighing down light fabrics.
+Their rigidity makes them less flexible and can cause them to seize up.
+Shortening metal zippers requires specialized tools.

 Plastic Zippers

 The main drawback is that a damaged tooth usually means the entire zipper needs to be replaced.
 They are also stiffer than coil zippers, which makes them better suited for straight applications.
-They are commonly used in outdoor gear, sportswear, luggage, heavy-duty items, jackets, backpacks, and coolers and lunch boxes.
+They are commonly used in outdoor gear, sportswear, luggage, jackets, backpacks, and coolers.

 Nylon Zippers